streamingfast/firehose-docs/integrate-new-chains/design-principles.md

 Accessing rich, complete data leads smart contract developers to emit additional events.
 Emitting additional events leads to increased gas fees.

 {% hint style="info" %}
-_Note: Enriched and complete transaction data is simply not easily or readily available._&#x20;
+_Note: Enriched and complete transaction data is simply not easily or readily available._
 {% endhint %}

 ### Contract Design Issues

-The lack of availability of rich data also has effects on contract design.&#x20;
+The lack of availability of rich data also has effects on contract design.

 Contract designers are required to reason and plan out how stored data will be queried and consumed by their application.